 571.01 Future of Contracts

-There is no question that a sea change is under way and that new technologies are key forces for change.
+There is no question that a sea change is underway and that new are key forces for change.
 Legal professionals are increasingly turning to accessible and impactful technologies that help them achieve better outcomes and offer higher value through data-driven analytics and insights, higher efficiency and productivity, and greater and more equitable access.
 Students interested in preparing for tomorrow should be exposed to this world as much as possible.

 With guest experts and current materials, the focus of all deliverables will be on realistic experiences of being a transactional attorney today and tomorrow.
+Graded work product will include a series of individual and team assessments—of legal tech companies, modern business challenges, and opportunities for greater access to justice.

 No textbook required.